AdobeDocs/commerce-extensibility/src/pages/webhooks/signature-verification.md

 To verify the signature in the APP Builder action the `raw-http` annotation needs to be set for the webhook action.
 When `raw-http` annotation is set, the HTTP request query and body parameters are passed to the action as reserved properties.

-Sets the `PUBLIC_KEY` as environment variable in the webhook action configuration and use it to verify the signature.
+Sets the `PUBLIC_KEY` as an environment variable in the webhook action configuration in the `app.config.yaml` file and use it to verify the signature.

 ```yaml
     inputs: